kevindelord/DKDBManager/README.md

 ### Configuration

 You can configure how the manager will react on execution.
-Add the following lines before calling `setupDatabaseWithName:`:
+Add the following **optional** lines before calling `setupDatabaseWithName:`:

-Enable the log or not. *default NO*
+[+ verbose](http://cocoadocs.org/docsets/DKDBManager/0.5.1/Classes/DKDBManager.html#//api/name/verbose) to toggle the log.

 	DKDBManager.setVerbose(true)

-Allow the manager to update the entities when parsing new data. *default YES*
+[+ allowUpdate](http://cocoadocs.org/docsets/DKDBManager/0.5.1/Classes/DKDBManager.html#//api/name/allowUpdate) to allow the manager to update the entities when parsing new data.

 	DKDBManager.setAllowUpdate(true)

-Completely reset the database on startup. *default NO* Instead of removing your app from the simulator just activate this flag and the local DB will be brand new when your app starts.
+[+ resetStoredEntities](http://cocoadocs.org/docsets/DKDBManager/0.5.1/Classes/DKDBManager.html#//api/name/resetStoredEntities) to completely reset the database on startup.
+Instead of removing your app from the simulator just activate this flag and the local DB will be brand new when your app starts.

 	DKDBManager.setResetStoredEntities(true)

-When parsing new entities force the manager to update the entities no matter what. *default NO*
+[+ needForcedUpdate](http://cocoadocs.org/docsets/DKDBManager/0.5.1/Classes/DKDBManager.html#//api/name/needForcedUpdate) to force the manager to update the entities during the CRUD process.

     DKDBManager.setNeedForcedUpdate(false)